Biography for Robin, founder of Windward PWDs...

 I have also judged at dogs shows, both on the regional and national levels.
 I have also given breed seminars to the Michigan Dog Show Judge’s Association for individuals applying to be approved to judge PWDs, as well as privately mentored judges at shows on what to look for in a quality breed specimen.
 I am also on the PWDCA Judge's Mentor list as an approved mentor.

 Besides grooming (all breeds) and showing my own dogs, in past years I’ve been a 4-H dog and horse club leader; served on regional and national PWD club committees and was an editor of a regional club newsletter; judged both horse and PWD regional and non-regular classes at PWDCA national shows; and occasionally bred my dogs and enjoyed the rewards of watching puppies grow and develop into wonderful family members.
 I was a volunteer with the American Red Cross's DAT (Disaster Action Team) for both the local county chapter as well as the national organization and assisted with Tropical Storm Fay as a client caseworker for the Red Cross in 2008; I headed up scheduling volunteers for the Red Cross for our county; I am the past Trustee chair and Ad Council Recording Secretary at my former Michigan church and was co-Laity of the Year (with my husband) in 2008; and I also volunteered for our local humane society (my dad called me a "satellite shelter" with all the rescue animals we have taken in over the years!) and was a co-chair for its major fundraiser in 2011.
 I am a past Chaplain at the Petoskey Eagle's Lodge in 2011.
 I also was a webmaster for the GLPWDC and a couple of other sites.
-Moving to Ohio in 2011 made me have to step away from those worthy endeavors, but we are now members of the Central Ohio Kennel Club, an all-breed club, where I am now the webmaster and Recording Secretary (former 2nd VP).
+Moving to Ohio in 2011 made me have to step away from those worthy endeavors, but we are now members of the Central Ohio Kennel Club, an all-breed club, where I am the former webmaster, 2nd VP, and Recording Secretary.
 I am a past President of the Cavalier King Charles Spaniel Club of Central Ohio.
 We also volunteer for our Ohio church..